Isabel Bader Centre for the Performing Arts

 One of Canada’s leading universities, Queen’s has a long-standing reputation for academic excellence, research and a diverse and vibrant learning environment.
 With its strong tradition of public service, the University has helped to shape Canadian values and policies, educating notable political and cultural figures.

-Queen’s University is located in the heart of the community in historic Kingston, midpoint between Montreal and Toronto, and the nation’s capital.
+Queen’s University is located in the heart of the community in historic Kingston, midpoint between Montreal and Toronto, and Ottawa and the national capital region.
 Queen’s is an integral part of the Kingston community, with the campus nestled in the core of the city, only a 10-minute walk to downtown.

-- A minimum of seven (7) years with senior leadership experience in a performing arts facility, preferably one tied to a university/college.
+A minimum of seven (7) years with senior cultural leadership experience.
+Knowledge of performing arts facility management and a track record in programming.
 The ideal candidate should demonstrate a passion for the cultural sector and a vision of how an arts facility can play a role within the life of a university and its community.
 This vision of the arts should include music, theatre, film, and the visual arts.

 As an employer of choice, Queen’s offers a supportive community of learning and rewarding work through which people can fully realize their professional and academic aspirations.
 The University invites applications from all qualified individuals.